BNETDocs/bnetdocs-web/README.md

 Preface
 -------
 BNETDocs is a web content management system (CMS) for the Battle.net&trade;
-online gaming service, with its purpose to document the Battle.net&trade;
+online gaming service protocol, with its purpose to document the Battle.net&trade; protocol.
-protocol.

 BNETDocs is in no way affiliated with or endorsed by Blizzard Entertainment&trade; or its brands, and is not intended to compete with